-FOR RELEASE
+Contact: FOR RELEASE

-Auditor of State Rob Sand today released an agreed-upon procedures report on the City of Anywhere, Iowa, for the period July 1, 2018 through June 30, 2019 (for periodic examinations, specify twelvementh period of examination).
+Auditor of State Rob Sand today released an agreed-upon procedures report on the City of Anywhere, Iowa, for the period July 1, 2019 through June 30, 2020 (for periodic examinations, specify twelve month period of examination).
 The agreed-upon procedures engagement was performed pursuant to Chapter 11.6 of the Code of Iowa.

 Sand reported fifteen findings related to the receipt and disbursement of taxpayer funds.
 They are found on pages 9 through 13 of this report.
 The findings address issues such as a lack of segregation of duties, the lack of reconciliations of cash and investment balances to bank and investment account balances and utility billings, collections and delinquent accounts, disbursements exceeding budgeted amounts, business transactions that may represent conflicts of interest and excessive TIF fund balances.
+Sand provided the City with recommendations to address each of the findings.

+Thirteen of the fourteen findings discussed above are repeated from the prior year.
 The City Council has a fiduciary responsibility to provide oversight of the City's operations and financial transactions.
 Oversight is typically defined as the "watchful and responsible care" a governing body exercises in its fiduciary capacity.